anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There are no failures.
-Just experiences and your reactions to them.
+Quote: An organization, no matter how well designed, is only as good as the people who live and work in it.

-By: Tom Krause
+By: Dee Hock